 Was there any difference in outcomes for people from Black, Asian and Minority Ethnic Groups?

-No differences in outcomes have been found in Black, Asian and Minority Ethnic groups, but not enough people in the studies have caught Covid-19 to allow the study of any particular subgroups.
+No differences in outcomes have been found in Black, Asian and Minority Ethnic groups.
+There have not yet been any studies of particular subgroups.

 How well do the vaccines work for kidney patients and those taking immunosuppressants?